 Waterford Crystal has moved to a magnificent new home in the heart of Waterford City.
 The highlight of any visit, the factory tour, gives you an up close and personal insight into the centuries old tradition of Waterford Crystal making.
 You will feel the heat of the furnace and marvel at the skills of the craftsmen.
 The factory tour includes the following traditional production areas: Wooden mould making, crystal blowing and furnace, quality inspection, finishing & crystal cutting.
 Also crystal sculpting, engraving and design inspiration.
 After the tour indulge your passion for the world’s most famous crystal in the lavish retail store, housing the largest collection of Waterford Crystal found anywhere in the world.
 The in-house exhibition of sporting trophies and statement pieces is an absolute must see attraction.

-The Viking Triangle, County Waterford
+The Viking Triangle, Waterford, County Waterford

 The Viking Triangle is Waterford City’s Cultural and Heritage quarter of Ireland's oldest city where the Vikings first settled in 914 A.D.
 The cultural and heritage attractions embrace nine national monuments including a 13th century underground wine vault and three world-class museums; The Viking, Medieval and Georgian; The Viking Museum is housed in Reginald's Tower, the oldest civic urban structure in Ireland .
 Tranquil & charming, the quarter is characterized by narrow streets, historic architecture and atmospheric public spaces.
 Home to the global brand Waterford Crystal since 1783, the retail store showcases the world's largest collection of Waterford Crystal.
 Over 1,100 years of history unfold in just 1,000 paces in this authentically charming location.